microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/externaldomainname.md

 Namespace: microsoft.graph

-Represents the domain name of the external organization that an Azure Active Directory (Azure AD) tenant acting as the resource tenant is trying to set up federation with.
+Represents the domain name of the external organization that an Azure Active Directory (Azure AD) tenant acting as the resource tenant is federating with.

 Inherits from [entity](../resources/entity.md).